Solicitors Qualifying Examination (SQE)

 To find out more information about funding routes and eligibility please register your interest below:

-The Education and Skills Funding Agency (ESFA), part of the UK Department for Education, funds education and skills training for children, young people, and adults.
+The Department of Education, funds education and skills training for children, young people, and adults.
 Established in 2017, it distributes funds to schools, colleges, and other institutions, manages apprenticeships, and ensures value for money in education.
-The ESFA works to develop a skilled workforce and improve educational outcomes nationwide.
+The Department of Education works to develop a skilled workforce and improve educational outcomes nationwide.

-- Level 3 Paralegal Apprenticeship
+• Level 3 Paralegal Apprenticeship

-- Graduate Solicitor Apprenticeship
+• Graduate Solicitor Apprenticeship

 The Apprenticeship Levy is a UK government initiative introduced in April 2017 to fund apprenticeship programs.
 It requires companies with an annual payroll of over £3 million to contribute 0.5% of their total payroll to the levy.
 These funds are then available to the company as digital vouchers to pay for apprenticeship training and assessment.
 The aim is to increase investment in training, improve skills across the workforce, and encourage businesses to create more apprenticeship opportunities.